 To help you develop your general skills you will be exposed to a range of teaching and learning methods that enhance both written and oral presentation skills, and that give you the opportunity to develop your transferable skills.

 Assessment Methods

-Your generic skills will be assessed throughout the programme through methods such as oral presentations, assignments, reflections and the dissertation write up.
-In addition, you will collate an e-portfolio to demonstrate required professional standards have been met
+Your generic skills will be assessed throughout the programme through methods such as oral presentations, assignments and reflections.
+In addition, you will collate an portfolio to demonstrate required professional standards have been met.